mui/material-ui/docs/data/base/getting-started/quickstart/quickstart.md

   const { getRootProps } = useButton();
   return (
     <button type="button" {...getRootProps()}>
-      useButton
+      Click Me
     </button>
   );
 }
 ```

-Base UI comes with no styles or styling solution—here's what the Unstyled Button looks like out of the box:
+Base UI comes with no styles or styling solution—here's what the Button component looks like out of the box:

 {{"demo": "BaseButton.js", "defaultCodeOpen": false}}